FusionComputingLab/freegsnke/README.md

 ### Stage one: set up a Python environment

-The recommended way to install FreeGSNKE is to use a virtual environment such as conda or venv.
+The recommended way to install FreeGSNKE is inside a virtual environment, for example using conda or venv.
 The following instructions will set up a conda environment:

 1. Install the latest [Miniforge](https://github.com/conda-forge/miniforge) distribution for your operating system.